enzoant/Data-Analysis-Portfolio/SQL/Netflix Titles/README.md

 Next Steps: Understand which country is the favorite by customer segment to better divide investments.

+---
 #### 3. How many productions were added per year?

 Query result  ([Question_2.csv](https://github.com/enzoant/Data-Analysis-Portfolio/blob/Data-Analysis/SQL/Netflix%20Titles/Images%20and%20.CSV%20files/Question_3.csv)):

 ![Table from the query](https://github.com/enzoant/Data-Analysis-Portfolio/blob/Data-Analysis/SQL/Netflix%20Titles/Images%20and%20.CSV%20files/Question_3.png)

+This information is usefull to understand:
+* Which years were of great growth for Netflix regarding their cataloge.
+2019 and 2020 were outstanding years, that together represent almost 44% of all Movies and TV Shows in the platform (until end of semptember, 2021).

+Next Steps: Understand the context of the biggest years in the table so similar approaches can be taken to keep growing.

+---
 #### 4. How many productions were made per year?

 Query result  ([Question_2.csv](https://github.com/enzoant/Data-Analysis-Portfolio/blob/Data-Analysis/SQL/Netflix%20Titles/Images%20and%20.CSV%20files/Question_4.csv)):